deargle/deargle.github.io/_security_assignments/lab_security_onion.md

 ## Case Scenario

-You will use all the skills you’ve learned in this lab so far to solve the following case.
-First, watch [this video](https://en.wikipedia.org/wiki/Operation_Aurora) or read [this Wikipedia article](https://www.youtube.com/watch?v=T2DqLj1nQkc) about Operation Aurora, which was an attack on Google and other companies:
+You will use all the skills you’ve learned in this lab so far to solve the following case based on a real hack called Operation Aurora.
+First, watch [this video](https://en.wikipedia.org/wiki/Operation_Aurora) or read [this Wikipedia article](https://www.youtube.com/watch?v=T2DqLj1nQkc) about Operation Aurora, which was an attack on Google and other companies.
+Then, read the following scenario:

 > Claire Young is after GumTiger's killer app source code.
-She’s been trailing the lead developer, Alex Stephens, to figure out how she can remotely access LeetSpoken’s servers.
+She’s been trailing the lead developer, Alex Stephens, to figure out how she can remotely access GumTiger's servers.
 One night, while conducting reconnaissance, she sees him log into his laptop <code>10.10.10.70</code> and VPN into GumTiger’s headquarters.

 > Leveraging her connections with international hacking organizations, Claire obtains a [0-day exploit for Internet Explorer](http://www.symantec.com/connect/blogs/trojanhydraq-incident-analysis-aurora-0-day-exploit)